Bulk-trade/lothrandir/readme.md

-# Transaction Engine
+# Lóthrandir

-Transaction Engine powered by lite-rpc and yellowstone-grpc, is a service designed to handle and process transactions at high throughput.
+Lóthrandir is a Transaction Engine powered by lite-rpc and yellowstone-grpc, is a service designed to handle and process transactions at high throughput.
 It interacts with various APIs and databases to fetch token prices, calculate transaction details, and store transaction information.

 ## Prerequisites